jdanthdavis/lis4331/p2/README.md

 * Course title, your name, assignment requirements, as per A1.
 * *Screenshot* of running application's splash screen.
-* *Screenshot* of running application's follow-up screen.
+* *Screenshot* of running application's Main screen.
-* *Screenshot* of running application's play and pause user interfaces.
+* *Screenshot* of running application's add, update, and delete functions.

 #### Assignment Code: